Peter-Juhasz/Science.Collections.Hierarchical.Linq/README.md

 ### Querying trees
 Each of your values of a ```T``` type are represented as a ```ITreeNode<T>``` which provides the navigation.
 You can retrieve the value represnted by the node using the ```Value``` property.

-*Note: TX operates on in-memory objects and on the rows of a SQL table or any other remote resource.*
+*Note: TX operates on in-memory objects and not on the rows of a SQL table or any other remote resource.*

 #### Parent and child relations
 You can get the parent node using the ```Parent()``` method and children using the ```Children()``` method.

-#### Descendants and ancestors
+#### Descendants, ancestors and siblings

 #### Roots and leaves
+You can determine whether a node is a root by ```IsRoot()```.
+Get the root of a set of nodes by calling ```Root()```, which requires that the set of nodes has exactly one root.

+To get all leaf nodes of a sub-tree use ```Leaves()```.

 ## Portability
-TO DO
+* Portable Class Library which provides support for .NET Framework 4, Silverlight 5, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8
+* Common Language Specification compliant code

 ## Code Quality
-TO DO
+* Passes Microsoft Managed Recommended Rules without any warnings
+* All public members and parameters are documented